By Dave Lipson

-A steady manipulation of the trial and error process will result in finding the sweet spot for your best calculations toward your caloric intake which, in turn, create an effective mass gaining process.
+A steady manipulation of the trial and error process will result in finding the sweet spot for your best calculations toward your caloric intake which, in turn, creates an effective mass gaining process.

 For hypertrophy, a caloric surplus is vital toward making this method effective.

 So, if you aren’t gaining weight, you simply aren’t eating enough.

 The main focal point that tends to be easily overlooked is the need for enough quantity and quality of food daily.

 The hardest part of this process is maintaining consistency for a manageable amount of time to actually see the results they want.

 One of the most crucial factors toward your nutritional needs is having the comprehension and knowledge of what Macronutrients are, as you will be continuously tracking these numbers and manipulating your targets each week (or day).

 @thundrbro shirtless cooking episode 2.
 Testosterone boosting meals!!⚡️⚡️Good for growing muscles and earth shattering chubbies.
 SEE THE FULL VIDEO WITH ALL THE MEAL DETAILS AND SUBSCRIBE TO OUR YOUTUBE CHANNEL, LINK IN BIO.
 Or taste some of that sweet nutrition info for gains in our #hypertrophyforfunctionalfitness and #90daygethugeprogram books on the @thundrbro site. #yougottawantit @andrewcharlesworth1 @mr_rottenn @stanefferding @theverticaldiet @marksmellybell @jesseburdick